AltropInc/alt/doc/script/Ownership.md

 }
 ```
 Above examples illustrated the owner rules: each composite value must have an owner (mandatory rule), only one owner at a time (uniqueness rule), only the owner can release the referred value (discard rule), and when the owner discards the value, renters will refer to a null value (nullness rule).
 In order to keep the uniqueness, when we pass the reference from an owner to another name, the other name refers to the same value but does not own it.
 However, to keep the uniqueness, we can also:
-* transfer the ownership to another name when we pass the reference, and as a result, the name that takes the reference becomes the new owner and the original owner becomes a renter.
+* Transfer the ownership to another name when we pass the reference, and as a result, the name that takes the reference becomes the new owner and the original owner becomes a renter, or
 * copy the value so the reference passed to another name ia a new reference to a copy and the name that takes the new reference is the owner of copy.

 Let’s explore these situations now.

 ### Ownership Transfer Rules